On Linear Power Control Policies for Energy Harvesting Communications: Introduction

 \section{Introduction}

 Due to recent advances in Internet of Things, wireless nodes have become vital as they provide accessibility to distant locations or provide sensor measurements for different applications.
 Seeking greater mobility and flexibility, most of these wireless nodes rely on batteries for their operation, instead of resorting to the power line.
 The ability to harvest energy from the environment significantly increases the lifespan of wireless nodes and enhances their independence, self-reliance, and self-sustainability.
 A particular problem for these energy harvesting communication systems is to find the optimal policy for energy expenditure that maximizes the long-term average throughput.
-This problem has been studied intensely in recent years \cite{ sharma2010, ozel2011, yang2012, tutun2012, ho2012, ozel2012, blasco2013, wang2013, srivasta2013, khuzani2014, xu2014, rajesh2014, ulkus2015, dong2015, amirnavaei_online_2016, ozgur2016universally, shaviv_approximately_2017, arafa2018fixed, yang_maximin_2020.6, yang2020maximin, wang2019optimality, zibaeenejad_optimal_2022 } with particular attention to two different settings: offline power control and online power control.
+This problem has been studied intensely in recent years \cite{ sharma2010, ozel2011, yang2012, tutun2012, ho2012, ozel2012, blasco2013, wang2013, srivasta2013, khuzani2014, xu2014, rajesh2014, ulkus2015, dong2015, amirnavaei2016online, shaviv2016universally, shaviv2017approximately, arafa2018fixed, yang2020.6maximin, yang2020maximin, wang2021optimality, zibaeenejad2022optimal, yang2025power } with particular attention to two different settings: offline power control and online power control.

-In the offline setting, the energy arrival process is known in advance, so the underlying distribution does not have much relevance as far as the design of power control policy is concerned.
+In the offline setting, the energy-arrival process is known in advance, so the underlying distribution does not have much relevance as far as the design of power control policy is concerned.
 The optimal offline policy admits a relatively simple characterization, which basically strives to keep the battery level at a fixed value while avoiding overflows \cite{yang2012, tutun2012, ozel2011}.

-By contrast, in the online setting, the nodes do not know the realization of the energy arrival process ahead of time.
+By contrast, in the online setting, the nodes do not know the realization of the energy-arrival process ahead of time.
 As such, the distribution of energy arrivals has to be taken into account when it comes to policy design.
-In general, the optimal online power control policy is only implicitly characterized via the Bellman equation.
-One exception is the Bernoulli energy arrival case, for which the optimal online policy is known explicitly \cite{ozgur2016universally, yang_maximin_2020.6, yang2020maximin}.
+In general, the optimal online (power control) policy is only implicitly characterized via the Bellman equation.
+One exception is the Bernoulli energy-arrival case, for which the optimal online policy is known explicitly \cite{shaviv2016universally, yang2020.6maximin, yang2020maximin}.